CanExport SMEs - Applicant’s guide

 Step 6: Allow a realistic timeframe in which to conduct your activities.

-- In your application, allow 60 business days between the date you submit your application and the date your first activity takes place.
+- In your application, it is recommended to allow at least 60 business days between the date you submit your application and the date your first activity takes place.
+Any expenses incurred or paid before the program provides a funding decision will be at the applicant's risk.

-- Select a project end date that makes sense given your company’s resources.
+- Select a project termination date that corresponds to the duration of the project's proposed activities.
 Be aware that companies can have only one active CanExport SMEs project at a time.

 7. Assessment criteria

 CanExport SMEs is a competitive program with limited funding.
-We assess all applications against the same merit criteria and score the application relative to:
+All applications are assessed against the same merit criteria and scored relative to:

 - project size